koibots8230/Newbie-Orientation/exercises/Vision.md

 When we use computer vision, we're looking for two things from the apriltag:
 - It's ID
-- Our pose relative to it
+- It's pose relative to us

+With Those, we can get out pose on the field

 To accomplish this, we do a few things:
 1. Find the apriltag in the image